How to implement the Resource Owner Password Grant

 Once your API receives a request with a Bearer Access Token, the first thing to do is to validate the token.
 This consists of a series of steps, and if any of these fails then the request must be rejected.

-For details on the validations that should be performed by the API, refer to Verify Access Tokens.
+For details on the validations that should be performed by the API, refer to Validate an Access Token.

 Optional: Customize the Tokens